thachmpham/thachmpham.github.io/md/lab/alpine_single_node.md

 - Ctrl + a h: Help Menu
 - Ctrl + a x: Exit
-- Ctrl + a c: Switch between VM console and QEMU CLI.
+- Ctrl + a c: Switch between VM console and QEMU monitor.

 # References